Highland View Academy: History

 The cafeteria-music building was added in 1986 and named E & I Barr Hall in 1993.
 In 1991 a library wing was added to the administration building which housed several classrooms and a computer lab.
 The Highland View Academy Church (Now Highland View Church) members moved into a new sanctuary on campus in 1993.

 Sports

-Highland View Academy's athletic teams, known as the Tartans, compete in basketball, soccer, and volleyball.
-In addition, there is a non-competitive sports acrobatics team, the HVA Aerials.
+Highland View Academy's athletic teams, known as the Tartans, compete in basketball, soccer, and volleyball, track and field, and gymnastics.
+In addition, there is a co-educational, non-competitive sports acrobatics team, the HVA Aerials.
 The HVA Aerials focus is promoting a Christian lifestyle through acrobatics and gymnastics, healthy living, positive teamwork, and smart life choices.

-Curriculum

-The schools curriculum consists primarily of the standard courses taught at college preparatory schools across the world.
-All students are required to take classes in the core areas of English, Basic Sciences, Mathematics, a Foreign Language, and Social Sciences, and most of these classes have Honors or AP variants.
-There are elective arts classes in Handbells, Band, Choir, Drama, and Drawing.
-There is also a STEM program, in which students take extra science and math classes.

-Spiritual aspects

-All students take religion classes each year that they are enrolled.
-These classes cover topics in biblical history and Christian and denominational doctrines.
-Instructors in other disciplines also begin each class period with prayer or a short devotional thought, many which encourage student input.
-Daily, students gather in the auditorium for Prayer & Praise, a 20 minute time slot for singing and praying.
-Weekly, the entire student body gathers together in the auditorium for an hour-long chapel service.
-Outside the classrooms there is year-round spiritually oriented programming that relies on student involvement.